 Participants will be screened within 4 weeks (28 days) prior to the first dosing (Day -28 to first dosing on Day 1 of Period 1).
-Upon completion of screening, qualified participants will be admitted to the study site on Day -1 of Period 1 and will remain confined until completion of study procedures on Day 8 of Period 2.
+Upon completion of screening, qualified participants will be admitted to the study site Day -1 of Period 1 and will remain confined until completion of study procedures on Day 5 of Period 3.
+Participants may be admitted earlier than Day -1 for COVID-19 testing not related to study protocol, as per CRU requirements.

-In Period 1, on Day 1, participants will receive a single oral dose of 300 mg soticlestat [REDACTED].
-Blood samples for the PK of soticlestat [REDACTED] will be collected at scheduled time points from predose through 96 hours postdose.
-There will be a washout period of exactly 4 days between soticlestat dose in Period 1 and the first mefenamic acid dose in Period 2.
+In each period, on Day 1, participants will receive a single oral dose of 300 mg soticlestat administered as intact T4 tablets under fasting conditions (Treatment D), intact T4 tablets under fed condition (Treatment E), or as crushed T4 tablets mixed with applesauce under fasting conditions (Treatment F), in a 3-way crossover fashion.
+Blood samples for the PK of soticlestat [REDACTED] will be collected at schedules time points from predose through 96 hours postdose.
+There will be a washout period of exactly 4 days between each soticlestat doses.